-For the three months ended March 31, 2022, the prior year's provision for claims release of \$1.0 million is due to reported loss emergence which was lower than expected.
-Historically, this favorable loss experience has resulted in a decrease in the projection of ultimate loss for past policy years.
-Most recently, our favorable loss experience resulted in a decrease in the projection of ultimate loss for policy years 2018-2020.
-For the three months ended March 31, 2021, the provision for claims reserve release related to prior years of \$3.2 million is due to reported loss emergence which was lower than expected.
-This has resulted in a decrease in the projection of ultimate loss for policy years 2017-2020.
-For the three months ended March 31, 2021, the provision for claims reserve release related to prior years of \$3.2 million is due to reported loss emergence which was lower than expected.
-This has resulted in a decrease in the projection of ultimate loss for policy years 2017-2020.
-The actuarial assumptions underlying the Company's selected ultimate loss estimates place more consideration on title insurance industry benchmarks for more recent policy years.
+For the three months ended March 31, 2023, the prior year's provision for claims increase of \$1.1 million is due to reported loss emergence which was higher than expected, primarily from the 2016, 2019 and 2022 policy years.
+This was the result of a small number of more severe claims reported in 2023, most of which related to escrow or agent related activities.
+Historically, we have had favorable loss experience which has resulted in a decrease in the projection of ultimate loss for past policy years.
+For the three months ended March 31, 2022, the provision for claims reserve release related to prior years of \$1.0 million is due to reported loss emergence which was lower than expected.
+This has resulted in a decrease in the projection of ultimate loss for policy years.
 These title insurance benchmarks are based on industry long-term average loss ratios.
 As the Company's claims experience matures, we refine those estimates to put more consideration to the Company's actual claims experience.
-For the three months ended March 31, 2022 and 2021, the Company's actual claims experience reflects lower loss ratios than industry benchmarks from a current positive underwriting cycle and resulted in the favorable development.
+For the three months ended March 31, 2022, the Company's actual claims experience reflects a lower loss ratio than industry benchmarks from a current positive underwriting cycle and resulted in the favorable development.